 At the end of the course students:

-Will have the analytical skill to mathematically manipulate quantum coherent dynamics with operators, rotations and average Hamiltonian theory
+Will have the analytical skills to mathematically manipulate quantum coherent dynamics with operators, rotations and average Hamiltonian theory

-Will have the skill to do computer simulation like quantum propagators of 1-D and 2-D NMR pulse sequences; localized spectroscopy depending on the students’ interest
+Will have the skill to do computer simulations like quantum propagators of 1-D and 2-D NMR pulse sequences; localized spectroscopy depending on the students’ interest

 Will be able to see the density matrix and propagator formalism

 Will be introduced into the logic of analyzing coherent dynamics in the product of quantum and real space

 Will be able, after installing the Simpson virtual spectrometer on their own laptop, to simulate their NMR experiments

 Will gain knowledge about the transfer to quantum chemistry and quantum biology

 Schedule information can be found on the website of the programmes.
 Assignment deadlines are communicated via Brightspace.

 Lectures.
 This is an interactive course with a high level of participation from the students with peer-instruction.